Mounia-Agronomist-Datascientist/Agriwater/README.md

 # Install the project in editable mode with its dependencies
 pip install -e .

-# Now you can run it from anywhere!
+# Now you can run it from anywhere
 agriwater --help

 ```